 14 to, chromosomal disorders or morphological malformations occurring as the result of abnormal 15 gene expression.
 16 "Because of sex" means on account of the biological sex of the unborn human being.
 17 "Conception" means the fusion of human spermatozoon with a human ovum.
 18 "Commissioner" means the commissioner of the Bureau of Public Health.
 19 "Human being" means an individual member of the species Homo sapiens, from and after 20 the point of conception.
 Planned Parenthood Minnesota, North Dakota, South Dakota v.
 Rounds, 21 530 F.3d 724, 735-36 (8th Cir.
 2008); Planned Parenthood of Indiana, Inc. v.
 Commissioner of 22 Indiana State Dept. of Health, 794 F.Supp.2d 892, 917-18 (S.Dist.
 Ind.
 2011).
 23 "Major bodily function" includes, but is not limited to, functions of the immune system, 24 normal cell growth, and bladder, bowel, brain, circulatory, digestive, endocrine, neurological, 25 reproductive, and respiratory functions.
 26 "Medical emergency" means a condition in which, on the basis of the physician's good 27 faith clinical judgment, an abortion is necessary to preserve the life of a pregnant woman whose 28 life is endangered by a physical disorder, physical illness, or physical injury, including a life-29 endangering physical condition arising from the pregnancy itself, or when the continuation of the 30 pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily 31 function.
-32 "Physician" or "referring physician" means a person licensed to practice medicine in the 33 State of West Virginia. §16-2P-4.
+32 "Physician" or "referring physician" means a person licensed to practice medicine in the 33 State of West Virginia. §16-2Q-4.
 Abortion may not be performed because of race, sex, or genetic abnormality, except in a medical emergency.
-1 (a) Except in a medical emergency, as defined in section three of this article, a person 2 shall not perform, induce, or attempt to perform or induce an abortion unless the physician who 3 is to perform or induce the abortion has first confirmed that the abortion is not being sought 4 because of the race or sex of the unborn human being or because of the presence or presumed
+1 (a) Except in a medical emergency, as defined in §16-2Q-3 of this code, a person may not 2 perform, induce, or attempt to perform or induce an abortion unless the physician who is to 3 perform or induce the abortion has first confirmed that the abortion is not being sought because 4 of the race or sex of the unborn human being or because of the presence or presumed presence